 For more information about migrating data and strategies to manage storage in GKE, see Migrate data from your old environment to your new environment and the GKE documents about storage configuration.
 If you're planning to modernize your workloads to apply a microservices architecture or if you've already adopted it, see Migrating a monolithic application to microservices on GKE.

-With GKE on-prem, you can choose between different options for integrating with external storage systems, such as through VMware vSphere storage, Kubernetes in-tree volume plugins, and Container Storage Interface (CSI) drivers.
+With Anthos clusters on VMware, you can choose between different options for integrating with external storage systems, such as through VMware vSphere storage, Kubernetes in-tree volume plugins, and Container Storage Interface (CSI) drivers.
 Your choice depends on which external storage system that you need to integrate with, the supported access modes, and if you need dynamic volume provisioning.

-GKE on AWS automatically deploys the CSI driver for Amazon Elastic Block Store (EBS) and a default StorageClass that backs PersistentVolumeClaims with EBS volumes and StorageClasses for other EBS volume types.
+Anthos clusters on AWS automatically deploys the CSI driver for Amazon Elastic Block Store (EBS) and a default StorageClass that backs PersistentVolumeClaims with EBS volumes and StorageClasses for other EBS volume types.
 You can also install additional CSI drivers and custom StorageClasses.
-If you have an EBS volume that you want to import in GKE on AWS, you can create a PersistentVolume from it.
+If you have an EBS volume that you want to import in Anthos clusters on AWS, you can create a PersistentVolume from it.

 Deploy your workloads